1. Angela Merkel

-That wouldn't go down well with Trump, who famously called this week for all Muslims – not just Syrians or refugees – to be banned from the USA.
+That didn't go down well with Trump, who famously called for all Muslims – not just Syrians or refugees – to be banned from the USA.

 There are sizeable Muslim communities all over Germany, and up to a fifth of people in the country have some kind of link to migration in their background.

-Just this year, German leaders of all political stripes have insisted that Islam "is a part of Germany" – something Trump would definitely never say about the USA.
+German leaders of all political stripes (other than the Alternative for Germany) have insisted that Islam “is a part of Germany” – something Trump is unlikely to say about the USA.

-The bizarrely-coiffed presidential contender is also a big fan of British columnist Katie Hopkins, who compared migrants to "cockroaches" and advocated using "gunships" to turn them back in an infamous column for the Sun newspaper.
+The bizarrely-coiffed president-elect is also a big fan of British columnist Katie Hopkins, who compared migrants to “cockroaches” and advocated using “gunships” to turn them back in an infamous column for the Sun newspaper.